 Palos Park real estate is some of the most expensive in Illinois, although Palos Park house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Palos Park is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Palos Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Palos Park is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Palos Park who work in management occupations (13.70%), healthcare (13.61%), and office and administrative support (12.35%).

 Even though Palos Park is a smaller village, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-Palos Park is one of the most well-educated cities in the nation.
-41.23% of adults in Palos Park have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Palos Park ranks among the highest in the nation.
+Of the 25-and-older adult population in Palos Park, 41.23% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Palos Park in 2010 was $48,087, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $192,348 for a family of four.